Founder / CEO

 Whether in film or television, Erik Oleson’s passion for storytelling has taken him into writing on a gamut of productions of every type and scope.

 As writer, Showrunner and Executive Producer of the upcoming second season of “Carnival Row,” the series marks Oleson’s follow up to the critically acclaimed third and final season of “Marvel’s Daredevil,” which he served as Showrunner and Executive Producer.
 In the spirit of comic book runs, Oleson put his own stamp on “Marvel’s Daredevil”— crafting a dark, grounded, character-driven thriller, which raised the bar on the action Daredevil fans had come to love.
-Other upcoming projects for Oleson include developing a television adaptation of the coveted “GI-Joe” franchise.
+Oleson is now busy developing multiple series under his exclusive multi-year deal with Amazon.

 Prior to his recent showrunning credits, Oleson worked his way up the television writing ranks on more than a dozen television series including as Head Writer and Executive Producer of the second season of Amazon’s original series “The Man in the High Castle,” which garnered Oleson a USC Scripter Award Nomination in 2017.